 Chair invited Elaine Moreton, Section Leader, Licensing, and the

-Chair led round-table introductions and outlined the procedure to
+introductions and outlined the procedure to be followed.

-Section Leader, Licensing, outlined the report regarding a
+Section Leader, Licensing, outlined the report regarding an

-Sub-Committee for consideration to be given as to whether CA was a
+employee of the council for further consideration to be given as to

-fit and proper person to hold a Hackney Carriage and Private Hire
+whether MA was a fit and proper person to hold a Private Hire

 Vehicle Driver’s Licence due to the information outlined in